Raspuri: Description

 Raspuri mangoes are juicy in texture.
 They are rich in carotenes, a precursor of Vitamin A. This mango is grown widely in the south of India, primarily Karnataka.
-Raspuri mangoes are largely grown and eaten in Old Mysuru region of Karnataka.
+Raspuri mangoes are largely grown and eaten in the Old Mysuru region of Karnataka.
 Like the Alphanso and the Totapuri mango, the Raspuri mango is used in the making of ice creams, yogurts, smoothies, juices, jams and jellies.

 A fully ripe Raspuri mango harvested at the right time and ripened naturally can beat them all in taste, as well as amount of juice per mango, including the Alphonso.
 The fully ripened Raspuri may have orange, green, red and mixed colours and the pulp is yellowish orange and is very sweet and juicy.
 If the fruit is not ripe or not ripened naturally, it may taste sour.
 This variety of mango arrives in the market early compared to other varieties, during the months of May and will usually be available until the beginning of June.
 Raspuri mangoes are also called by another name Pairi.
 If one hears the word Pairi Mango, it means they refer to Raspuri.